hablapps/pairstrading/PostPairsTrading.md

 To develop the pair trading strategy, we have added a couple of new components to the default vanilla architecture: ADF Test, ML Model, Real-time Pair Trading (RPT) and KX Dashboard.
 They will be introduced as required.
 So finally, let's move on to the very first step of this journey: finding best suited pairs.

 ## Identifying cointegrated indexes

-Pairs trading strategy relies heavily on identifying pairs of assets that maintain a long-term equilibrium relationship.
+The pairs trading strategy relies heavily on identifying pairs of assets that maintain a long-term equilibrium relationship as mentioned previously.

 Is this described mathematically? **Yes**: